-Water based adhesives and sealants for sustainability
+Water based adhesives for more sustainable bonding

-Types of water based adhesives and sealants
+Types of water based adhesive systems

 Application methods: roller, spray and beads